 - For feral cats inside the city of Edmonton, call 3-1-1 or visit their website here.

-- Spaces are limited and weather impacts access for this program.
+- Note: Spaces are limited and weather impacts access for this program.
 Note there may be a waiting period so please confirm your appointment prior to attempting to trap the cat.

 - For information on humane traps, please see the FAQ below.